SigmaQuan/ELWM/README.md

 ## Future works
-- Training HEM-RNN to learning *repeat copy*.
-- Training HEM-RNN to learning *associative recall*.
-- Training HEM-RNN to learning *priority sort*.
+- Training ELWM-RNNs with reinforcement learning method.
-- Using HEM-RNN for other natural language processing tasks such as neural language model.
+- Using ELWM-RNNs for other natural language processing tasks.k

 ## Author